eficode-academy/github-actions-katas/labs/extend-pipeline.md

 # Extending the pipeline

-After the application is build, the unit test should be performed to check if it works as expected.
+After the web service is built, we want to run the unit tests to check if it works as expected.

 This part is made as a recap of the previous exercise, to remind you how to add a step to the pipeline.